Venezuela transition should be reached ‘quickly’, UK minister says

 The Cabinet Office minister and close ally of Sir Keir Starmer added: “I think the important thing now, given the events that have unfolded over the last 48 hours, is that we are quickly able to get to a point where we can get to a peaceful transition to a president in Venezuela that has the support of the people of Venezuela.”

-Speaking to reporters on Saturday, the US president said Venezuelan leader Nicolas Maduro and his wife, Cilia Flores, had been flown out of Caracas and indicted on “narco-terrorism” charges following the attack.
+Speaking to reporters on Saturday, the US president said Mr Maduro and his wife, Cilia Flores, had been flown out of Caracas and indicted on “narco-terrorism” charges following the attack.

 America will “run” the country until “a safe, proper and judicious transition” transfer of power can take place, Mr Trump claimed.